Deploy a Node.js application with PM2 and Nginx

 };

-; behind the scene, PM2 will detect the ecosystem.config.js, parse it and extract the required information to launch the application
+Behind the scenes, PM2 will detect the ecosystem.config.js file, parse it, and extract the required information to launch the application

 Set up a Reverse proxy with Nginx